PCB Challengers Register Thrilling Win Over PCB Blasters - UrduPoint

 PCB Challengers Register Thrilling Win Over PCB Blasters

-PCB Challengers overcame PCB Blasters by five runs in the fifth match of the National Triangular T20 Women’s Cricket Championship at the Pindi Cricket Stadium on Saturday
+PCB Challengers overcame PCB Blasters by five runs in the fifth match of the National Triangular T20 Women's Cricket Championship played at the Pindi Cricket Stadium Rawalpindi on Saturday

 The defeat has ended PCB Blasters hopes of a place in the championship's final, which will be now played between PCB Challengers and PCB Dynamites on Tuesday, 1 December.